 Can You Use Mobile Data Without a SIM Card?

-Mobile data requires a SIM card no matter which way you want to slice it.
-This is because this data gets sent over your mobile service’s network – not WiFi.
+Mobile data requires a SIM card, regardless of which way you want to slice it.
+This is because this data gets sent over your mobile service’s network – not Wi-Fi.
 Hence, you won’t use mobile data if you do not have a SIM card.

 Typically, loading a data-only chip in your SIM tray is cheaper than a monthly plan.
 If you’re not making many calls and are looking for a budget plan, this option is ideal!